4ms/metamodule-docs-website/docs/using_rack.md

 MetaModule recognizes these modules and scans their connections, generating MIDI mappings for your patch.
 These modules won't display when you load the patch onto the MetaModule, they just are used to tell the MetaModule how you want MIDI to be mapped.
-Also, these modules are fully functionaly within VCV Rack, so you can test how your patch works with MIDI on VCV Rack before transferring it to the MetaModule.
+Also, these modules are fully functional within VCV Rack, so you can test how your patch works with MIDI on VCV Rack before transferring it to the MetaModule.